gucascau/MutaGene/README.md

 Predicted SNV neoantigen counts and peptide binding data from NetMHCpan were also collected from the PancanAtlas publication page (https://gdc.cancer.gov/about-data/publications/panimmune).
 Cancer-related gene mutations and clinical data from 1662 metastasis patients treated with immune checkpoint inhibitors (ICI) were collected from MSKCC (https://www.cbioportal.org/study/summary?id=tmb_mskcc_2018).

-### Clinical association with mutation load, indel load and CNV burdens
+### Clinical association with SNV burden, indel burden and CNV burdens

 1. Calculate the P value for age, tumor stage, race using a two-way ANOVA Mutiple_Clinical_status_association_Pvalue.R